-This time-honored, traditional recipe for walnut crescent cookies is common throughout the Balkans and throughout the world.
-The dough doesn't contain nuts but the filling does.
+This time-honored, traditional recipe for walnut crescent cookies is common throughout the Balkans and the world.
+The dough doesn't contain nuts, but the filling does.
 (Some fillings, however, are just jam and no nuts at all.)
 There are several versions of the dough—some with yeast, some without—but the main commonality is how the cookies are formed: small amounts of dough are rolled thinly, the filling is spooned on top, and then the dough is rolled up, creating a crescent shape.

 02 of 08

 03 of 08

 From Croatia to Hungry, these crescent cookies are a big part of Eastern European culinary culture.
 You may see it spelled as roski, rozky, rosky, and roscici, which means "little horns"—and that's exactly what the cookies look like when they're baked.
-After the dough is refrigerated, it is rolled out and cut into squares; then the walnut filling is spread on and the dough is shaped into crescents.Continue to 5 of 9 below.
+After the dough is refrigerated, it is rolled out and cut into squares; then the walnut filling is spread on, and the dough is shaped into crescents.

 This recipe for Polish florentines combines almonds and candied orange peel with a warm mixture of sugar, butter, cream, and cornstarch to create a delicate but rich wafer.
-A smear of chocolate on the bottom adds a decadent touch.
+A smear of chocolate on the bottom adds a decadent touch.Continue to 5 of 8 below.

 These Czech vanilla crescents are eaten year-round, but they are perfect for Christmas time as the confectioner's sugar looks like fallen snow.
-This recipe calls for almonds or hazelnuts, so choose which nut you and your family like best—or make a batch of both!
+This recipe calls for almonds or hazelnuts, so choose which nut you and your family like best—or make a batch of both.

 A traditional Polish Christmas cookie, these Amaretti are also gluten-free, as they don't contain any flour but instead use ground almonds.
 Egg whites are whipped with sugar and then added to the remaining four ingredients; the dough is then simply scooped onto cookie sheets and baked.

 These cookies are a bit time-consuming to make but are worth it.
 The soft and buttery cookies are sandwiched together with a creamy filling, usually made with ground walnuts.
 You will need special walnut-shaped cookie molds for this recipe.